-Today, the Government released its long-awaited Environment Bill to tackle the UK’s biggest environmental challenges.
 Since the Environment Bill was first announced in December 2018, we’ve been pressuring the government to create stricter legislation on clean air and reduce the UK’s level of air pollution.
-As it stands, today’s bill is another missed opportunity for people’s right to breathe clean air.
+The Government first released the long-awaited bill in October 2019.
+Following the general election, a new version of the Bill was introduced to Parliament on 30th January 2020.
+The Bill aims to tackle the UK’s biggest environmental challenges but misses the mark on clean air.

 The UK’s air pollution problem